guitarvydas/cl-event-passing/README.md

 Referential Transparency - a Part can be replaced by any Part that has the same pin-out.
 It cannot be known whether a Part is implemented as a hierarchical Schematic or as a Leaf.

 Time Ordering - an Event sent to a Wire arrives at the destinations "at the same time", i.e. Event delivery is atomic (this matters in a multi-threaded environment, such as hardware with interrupts (i.e. interrupts are masked OFF during delivery of a single event to all destinations on a Wire)).
 Time Ordering in a truly distributed environment is currently Undefined and is the resposibility of the Architect (i.e. latency matters in a distributed environment ; methods for handling such cases are described in hardware literature).

+Diagrams: cl-event-passing programs can be diagrammed much in the same way as found in Electronics CAD systems.
+The feature of full concurrency makes it possible to a network diagram of Parts.

+Rules of Thumb:
+1. Keep schematics (and diagrams) down to about 7 plus/minus 2 Parts.
+2. Every schematic must make "sense" on its own.
+Children cannot change the behavior of parent Schematics.
+Composition, not inheritance, is used.
+3. Top-down and bottom-up design are, both, OK.
+4. Schematics (esp. diagrams of schematics) can be used to discuss and hone the Architecure of a system "in an Agile manner".
+5. Use referential transparency to build a system that works, then "optimize" it later (by replacing pin-compatible Parts).
+6. The combination of Dispatcher-based concurrency and output queues results in minimum dependencies between Parts.
+7. Testing: each Part can be tested on its own, e.g. using a Truth Table as is done with digital hardware ICs.
+More elaborate testing processes, e.g. back-to-back, signature tracing, can be used (explore existing literature / tools for hardware testing).
+8. Each Part has an INPUT API *and* an OUTPUT API.
+9. Data is not moved throughout the system using parameters.
+SEND is the only data (event) passing mechansim.
+10. Leaf parts can resort to any language and may use CALL-RETURN protocols internally (along with parameter passing).
+The selection of leaf-languages is determined by the implementation.
+For example, a JS-only implementation is possible (and, e.g. uses JSON to describe Schematic graphs).
+For example, any language supported by Linux, is possible if the implemenation of Schematics uses Linux processes (commands), or, if the LOADer employs ELF.